Indian Association of Amusement Parks and Industries: Mascot

-On 21st August 2025 at AMTP Hyderabad, IAAPI unveiled its mascot Gaja in a spectacular launch that stunned the audience.
-Gaja stands as a symbol of creativity, inclusivity, and ambition — signaling that India’s amusement industry is ready to move beyond rides into stories, icons, and experiences.
-A bold new chapter toward IP-driven theme parks has begun.
+On August 21, 2025, during the AMTP in Hyderabad, IAAPI unveiled its official mascot, Gaja.
+Gaja stands as a symbol of creativity, inclusivity, and ambition, signaling the Indian amusement industry's evolution from standard rides to comprehensive stories, icons, and experiences.

 Rebranding

 On 19 January 2024, as it celebrated its 25th anniversary, IAAPI underwent a rebranding and unveiled a fresh new logo and color scheme.
 The focus was on reflecting the industry's evolution and embracing upcoming technologies, all while maintaining the existing ethos.